 The Nebraska Society of Washington, D.C., and the Nebraska Society of New York serve runzas at their Taste Of Nebraska events.
 They were even chosen to represent the state at Flavored Nation, an event serving iconic dishes from all fifty states.

 According to Wikipedia, a runza can be any round, square, triangular, or half-moon shape.
 They are called different names in other regions: bierocks, kraut burgers, or kraut pirok.
 But, by any other name, it is still a runza!

 I hope I've made you curious!
-And you can make a pretty darn good Runza at home, in fact a whole batch of them and here's how.
+And you can make a pretty darn good one at home, in fact, a whole batch of them, and here's how.

 Chop a medium head of cabbage and a medium onion.
 You should end up with about 6 cups of cabbage but it doesn't have to be exact.

-Add the cabbage, onions, butter and seasonings to the beef and continue to cook until beef is a little browned and cabbage and onions are soft and wilty.
-Set aside to cool.
+Add the cabbage, onions, butter, and seasonings to the beef and continue to cook until the beef is a little browned and the cabbage and onions are soft and wilty.
+Set that aside to cool.

-Once you have tackled your first batch of runzas, you'll start thinking of ideas to make them your own.
+Once you have tackled your first batch, you'll start thinking of ideas to make them your own.
 Add cheese on top of the filling before baking.
 Check.
 Add mushrooms, yep.
 Use Italian seasoning in the filling and dip in marinara sauce.
 Bellissimo!
 Get it?
 Another chance to color outside the lines and do your thing.

 Find some time on a snowy weekend and make up a batch.
-These freeze and reheat well, see recipe for details!
+These freeze and reheat well; see the recipe for details!

 Sign up for my newsletter and receive a free gift!
 A printable sign that would look great in your kitchen, framed above your sink, or just placed anywhere to remind us how lucky we are to have dirty dishes!